Budget carrier easyJet wins London to Moscow route

-LONDON Budget carrier easyJet Plc will fly between London and Moscow from next year, favoured over British Airways and Virgin Atlantic by Britain's Civil Aviation Authority.
+LONDON Budget carrier easyJet Plc will fly between London and Moscow from next year, favoured over British Airways and Virgin Atlantic by Britain's Civil Aviation Authority (CAA).

 easyJet, Europe's second-largest low-cost carrier after Ryanair, was awarded the right to fly the Gatwick to Moscow route after a decision by Britain's air regulator which said rival carriers BA and Virgin Atlantic, founded by Richard Branson, also made applications to fly the route.